MertYksl03/Linux---Tablet-As-a-Second-Screen/README.md

 I tried [this tutorial](https://github.com/santiagofdezg/linux-extend-screen) but it didn't work for me but I hope it works for you.
 I think it didn't work because I have a Nvidia GPU.
 Then I came across [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors).
 I just mixed these two tutorials and it works for me.

+ ### For AMD and Intel GPUs
 Because I have Nvidia GPU, I am going to explain it for Nvidia cards.
+But,
+*If you have an AMD card, check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#evdi-module)*
-If you have a different GPU, you can check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors)
+*If you have an Intel card, check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#intel-driver)*

+### For Nvida GPUs
-First we need to know if the Xorg config file exist at `/etc/X11/xorg.conf`.
+#### First we need to know if the Xorg config file exist at `/etc/X11/xorg.conf`
-I don't have one but if you have check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#xorgconf-file-exists)
+You can check that by checking the output of `cat /etc/X11/xorg.conf`.
+*If the file exists, you can check [this](https://github.com/augustoicaro/Immersed-Linux-Virtual-Monitors?tab=readme-ov-file#xorgconf-file-exists)*

+#### If the file does not exists(like me)
+This means the config files are located at `/usr/share/X11/xorg.conf.d/`.
+We are going to edit this later.

-And then we need to know a name of empty port that the computer has.
+We need to know a name of empty port that the computer has.
 To know the ports and display we can use this command.
 ```bash
 xrandr
 ```